Subpart F Income Reporting (2018) – Subpart F CFC Tax Basics

 - Controlled Foreign Corporation – Attribution Rules

-A Controlled Foreign Corporation is a corporation which is “Foreign” (aka incorporated under a foreign country’s rules and meets certain U.S. ownership requirements).
+A CFC is a corporation which is “Foreign” (aka incorporated under a foreign country’s rules and meets certain U.S. ownership requirements).
 The following is a summary of the threshold requirements for being deemed a Controlled Foreign Corporation (ownership attribution rules apply, see below).

 More than 50% Ownership